Associate Professor of Biblical Studies

 Phone: (903) 233-3375

-Wilson is one the newest members to join (Fall 2011) the Biblical Studies and Christian Ministries faculty of LeTourneau University.
+Dr. Cunha has served in the School of Theology for over five years.
 He grew up in São Paulo, Brasil, where he served as a minister of the Presbyterian Church of Brasil (IPB).
-He then pursued a Th.M. in Old Testament studies at Calvin Theological Seminary, in Grand Rapids, MI.
+After completing his Bachelor of Theology degree, Dr. Cunha pursued a Th.M. in Old Testament studies at Calvin Theological Seminary, in Grand Rapids, MI.
 There, he met his wife, Katie, where they married before leaving for his Ph.D. at Leiden University, in the Netherlands.
+They have three children: Matthew, Isabella and baby Chloe.

 - BIBL 3003: Old Testament Backgrounds